KavrakiLab/Ape-Gen2.0/README.md

 - Function documentation needs to be done thouroughly at some point

 #### Major issues:
-- RCD for some peptides (even theoretical binders) returning constanty unclosed loops...
-Upon further inspection, it seems that the issue resides in the incomplete bonds that don't connect the entirety of the aminoacid.
-Bring the discussion again as to whether this should remain as a feature, or something that should formally be addressed by giving the user the opportunity to set up a threshold (see Shrodinger's lab Jaguar, the use a `covfac` variable).
-- Bring the discussion about the pyRosetta optimization in the RCD step, and whether this should be asked from the authors of the paper.
-- See if you can fix the script that replaces the flexible residues to the receptor (`ProDy` installation could be avoided). -> Alternative: Call again pdbfixer ONLY to the receptor.
+- See if you can fix the script that replaces the flexible residues to the receptor (`ProDy` installation could be avoided). -> UPDATE: This needs fixing, GNINA script is not working properly, and Jayvee's old code is not either for many reasons.
+A routing NEEDS to be build that updates probably based on the CONNECT fields and solving a CSP for each atom.
 - Implement other inputs (native, HLA sequence, etc.)
 - Testing/Testing/Testing...